 E. Making communication thoughtful and purposeful.
 In other words, think before talking and talk for a reason.
 Water cooler chats are fine, as long as no gossiping is involved.

 F. Doing no harm to hamonious relationships between team members.
 Even if divide et impera worked in the short term, in long term it did not save even an empire.

 G. Being consistent and practicing what you preach.

 H. Giving credit where credit is due: in direct communication with the team member and also in discussions about what they do part of the project.

-If you are wondering where to start, I found the profil4colors tool useful.
+If you are wondering where to start, I found the following three tools useful:

 Another useful “getting to know each other” exercise is “Tell me about your favourite spot“: each team member is asked to describe their favourite place in as many details as possible.
 It tells many thanks about how creative people are, if they value the process or the result, how important are other people in their story etc.

 I valued all that offered me the chance to do so: to learn and to teach.

 It is not unusual for members of the project team to come close and to get romantically involved with clients/beneficiaries or between each other.
 It happens in particular, although not exclusively, in projects of duration, when interaction lasts and/or is frequent.